New British proposal for Irish border 'step in right direction': EU source

 Under the British proposal described by EU sources, that would remove the need for customs checks on goods and agriculture on the island of Ireland.

+The EU has previously had an issue with that as it fears Britain could use the special access of Northern Ireland to the bloc’s single market to push goods that would not have to conform with high EU norms and could hence be sold cheaper.

-For the other type of checks, the regulatory ones, Britain would agree to simplified, light controls that would be carried out away from the actual border as much as possible, according to EU sources describing the emerging proposal.
+For the other type of checks, the regulatory ones, Britain would agree to simplified, light controls on goods going from the British mainland to Northern Ireland that would be carried out away from the actual border as much as possible, according to EU sources describing the emerging proposal.

+That, in turn, is a difficult one for Britain where Prime Minister Theresa May’s government relies on the support of the Northern Irish Democratic Unionist Party, which vehemently opposes differing rules on its soil from the rest of the United Kingdom.

-“This is a step in the right direction, it makes finding a compromise possible,” one EU source close to the negotiations told Reuters on Thursday.
+“This is a step in the right direction, it makes finding a compromise possible,” one EU source close to the negotiations told Reuters.

 Ireland’s Prime Minister Leo Varadkar arrives in Brussels to meet European Union officials later on Thursday.

-Reporting by Gabriela Baczynska; Editing by Janet Lawrence
+Reporting by Gabriela Baczynska, additional reporting by Padraic Halpin in Dublin; Editing by Janet Lawrence